-Excluding our fourth quarter of 2012 restructuring and impairment charges, we completed our annual impairment review as of November 30, 2012 and concluded that no impairment in the carrying value exists as of that date with respect to both goodwill and IPR&D. Through December 31, 2012 there have not been any events or changes in circumstances that indicate that the carrying value of goodwill or acquired intangible assets may not be recoverable.
-The fair value of the equity of the Anika S.r.l. reporting unit over its carrying value at November 30, 2012 declined from the prior year.
+We completed our annual impairment review as of November 30, 2013 and concluded that no impairment in the carrying value exists as of that date with respect to both goodwill and IPR&D. Through December 31, 2013 there have not been any events or changes in circumstances that indicate that the carrying value of goodwill or acquired intangible assets may not be recoverable.
+The excess of the fair value of the equity of the Anika S.r.l. reporting unit over its carrying value at November 30, 2013 increased from the prior year.
 The Company continues to monitor and evaluate the financial performance of the Anika S.r.l. business including the impact of general economic conditions, to assess the potential for the fair value of the reporting unit to decline below its book value.
 See Note 16, Restructuring, for additional disclosure.

-Amortization expense was \$2,028,498, \$2,186,203, and \$2,011,639 for the years ended December 31, 2012, 2011 and 2010, respectively.
-As of December 31, 2012, amortization expense on intangible assets for the next five years is expected to be approximately \$2.0 million annually.
+Amortization expense was \$2,093,746, \$2,028,498, and \$2,186,203 for the years ended December 31, 2013, 2012 and 2011, respectively.
+As of December 31, 2013, amortization expense on intangible assets for the next five years is expected to be approximately \$2.0 million annually.